uktrade/stream-unzip/README.md

 - WinZip-style AES-encrypted / password-protected ZIPs.
 Python's zipfile module cannot open AES-encrypted ZIPs.

 - Legacy-encrypted / password-protected ZIP files.
 This is also known as ZipCrypto/Zip 2.0.
+Decrypting ZipCrypto with stream-unzip is approximately 10 times faster than Python's zipfile module.

 - ZIP files created by Java's ZipOutputStream that are larger than 4GiB.
 At the time of writing libarchive-based stream readers cannot read these without error.